grodansparadis/pyvscphelper/docs/old/helper_lib_api_communication.md

 ----

-## vscphlp_blockingReceiveEventEx
+## blockingReceiveEventEx

 **c/c++**
 `<code="c">`
-int vscphlp_blockingReceiveEventEx( long handle, vscpEventEx *Eventex, unsigned long timeout ) `</code>`
+int blockingReceiveEventEx( long handle, vscpEventEx *Eventex, unsigned long timeout ) `</code>`

 **Python**
 `<code="python">`
-int pyvscphlp_blockingReceiveEventEx( handle, eventex, timeout )
+int pyblockingReceiveEventEx( handle, eventex, timeout ) `</code>`
-`</code>`

 Blocking receive one VSCP event from the remote VSCP server if there is one available in the server queue.